Flow views and infinite interval exchange transformations for recognizable substitutions: The infinite interval exchange transformation

 \begin{corollary} For any $n \in \N$ there is an exchange of $n(|\domain| - |\ab|) + |\ab|$ intervals that is equal to $\iiet$ on all but $|\ab|$ intervals of total measure $\le \lambda^{-n}$. \end{corollary}

 \begin{proof} Fix an $n$ and consider $x \in [0,1]$.
 If $\enn(x) \le n$ let $\iiet_n(x) = \iiet(x)$.
-If $\enn(x) > n$ then it must be that $x \in I(\plmax{n}{\alet})$ for some $\alet \in \ab$.
-Since $\mu([\subs(\plmax{n}{\alet}]]) = \mu([\subs(\plmin{n}{\alet})])$ we define $\iiet_n(x) = x - \Lft(\plmax{n}{\alet})+\Lft(\plmin{n}{\alet})$.
+If $\enn(x) > n$ then it must be that $x \in \II(\plmax{n}{\alet})$ for some $\alet \in \ab$.
+Since $\mu([\subs(\plmax{n}{\alet}]]) = \mu([\subs(\plmin{n}{\alet})]) = \mu([\alet])/\lambda^n$ we define $\iiet_n(x) = x - \Lft(\plmax{n}{\alet})+\Lft(\plmin{n}{\alet})$.
 This temporarily fills in what happens at the ends of $n$-supertiles by sending them to the start of $n$-supertiles of the same type.
 The total length of the intervals on which $\iiet$ and $\iiet_n$ have the potential to differ is $\sum_{\alet \in \ab} \mu([\subs^n(\alet)]) = 1/\lambda^n$.

+We count the number of intervals needed for $\iiet_n$ inductively.
 There are exactly $\numa$ maximal addresses and $\numa$ minimal addresses, one per element of $\ab$.
-We count the number of intervals needed for $\iiet_n$ inductively.
 To make $\iiet_1$, there are $|\domain|$ total intervals and $\numa$ of them have maximal addresses.
 On the nonmaximal intervals, of which there are $|\domain| - \numa$, $\iiet$ and $\iiet_1$ agree.
 On the remaining $\numa$ intervals they may disagree.

 There are $|\domain| - \numa$ new nonmaximal intervals on which $\iiet_2$ and $\iiet$ agree that come from refining the maximal partition elements in $\PartitionI_1$.
 Thus $\iiet_2$ and $\iiet$ agree on $2(|\domain| - \numa)$ intervals and potentially disagree on $\numa$ intervals.